kiwipxl/pxl2D/README.md

 # pxl2D
-pxl2D is a cross-platform 2D game engine written in c++.
+pxl2D is a (soon to be cross-platform) 2D game engine written in c++.
 The aim of pxl2D is to provide as much functionality as possible so you can focus on your game rather than how you will implement various technical solutions.

 ##Current features
 	- Window handling